GarethNelson/python-sock-tools/docs/tools.gen_proto.rst

  fields          list       A list of strings giving field names in this message type
 =============== ========== =======================================================================

+After generating your module, you can import it and subclass it to implement the handlers, each handler function will be passed the fields from the message.

+It is then up to you to either implement parse_msg() or add one of the mixins and finish off your protocol.

+For a simple example, run tools/example_chat.py - this will build a complete chat protocol and start the server

 .. toctree::
    :maxdepth: 4